Azure-Samples/distributed-az-edge-framework/README.md

 5. Well known and understood configuration and secret management.
 6. End to end observability at both application and platform level, using OpenTelemetry.

+### MQTT Broker for Publish/Subscribe

+Workloads exchange messages locally on the same network layer and cluster by using a cluster-wide deployed MQTT broker.
+As described above, DAPR is leveraged to interact with the broker without specific application-aware code to interact with the chosen PubSub mechanism.

+For more information about MQTT broker choice and comparison, please see [MQTT Broker for data communication between workloads, and between network layers](/docs/mqttbroker.md).

 ## Solution Deployment

 ![alt text](architecture/deployment-hld.png "Deployment Strategy")